%3Fh%3D1000%26fit%3Dmax%26auto%3Dformat&w=3840&q=75)

 Tickets are available online via the official GoVolta.
 A word of advice: as always, book as early as possible to take advantage of the best prices.

 In practice, you'll have to accept a few compromises: slower trains, simpler comfort, and a model that's still young.
 But if the promise is kept, GoVolta could well democratize train travel in Europe as never before.
-And for that reason alone, it's definitely worth a look.

 Issue du monde de la communication et des médias, Sophie est Responsable éditoriale chez HOURRAIL ! depuis août 2024.
 Elle est notamment derrière le contenu éditorial du site ainsi que La Locomissive (de l'inspiration voyage bas carbone et des bons plans, un jeudi sur deux, gratuitement dans ta boîte mail !).